Daniel Fernando: Entertainment career

 Fernando formerly worked as an actor in film and television.
 Fernando is critically acclaimed for his performance in the 1985 controversial erotic thriller film Scorpio Nights, directed by Peque Gallaga and produced by Lily Monteverde of Regal Films.

 Political career

-Fernando served as the Kabataang Barangay Chairman of Tabang, Guiguinto, from 1980 to 1984.
+Fernando entered politics in 1980, serving as the Kabataang Barangay Chairman of Tabang, Guiguinto, Bulacan, until 1984.

 Board Member (2001–2007)

-Fernando served as a member of the Bulacan Provincial Board from 2001 to 2007.
+Fernando served as a member of the Bulacan Provincial Board from the 2nd district from 2001 to 2007, serving for two terms.

 Vice governor of Bulacan (2010–2019)

-Fernando served as vice governor from 2010 to 2019 under Governor Wilhelmino Sy-Alvarado.
+Fernando served as vice governor from 2010 to 2019 under running mate Governor Wilhelmino Sy-Alvarado, serving for three terms.